 I kind of shiver.“I’m going to bring you some coffee,” Alana says.

 “Thanks.”
-I’m seriously questioning the prohibition of cocktail
+I’m seriously questioning the prohibition of cocktails

 before noon.
 Keeping a flask in my desk doesn’t seem like such a bad